jesssx/UIFinalProject-Client/README.md

 Local Testing
 ------------------------------------------------------------------------
-The local version has been run on Ubuntu 22.04.3 LTS and ___.
+The local version has been run on Ubuntu 22.04.3 LTS and MacOS Sonoma.

 The client requires a build step.
 Install the latest Node.js (v14 or later), and run `node build` (on Windows) or `./build` (on other OSes) to build after cloning the repository.